Richard Edwin Fox: Clemency hearing and execution

-At Fox's clemency hearing where the parole board listens to arguments why it should or should not recommend that the governor commute a death sentence, it was revealed that Fox had written a letter apologizing to the Keckler family for his actions:
+At Fox's clemency hearing (where the parole board lists to arguments for and against recommending that the governor commute a death sentence) it was revealed that Fox had written a letter apologizing to the Keckler family for his actions:

-"If I could, I would sit down with my victim's family and try and share how sorry I am, how I have changed and how I wish I could change what happened.
-I am sorry, and I must pay for my actions, if it be with a life in prison or if it be by my life, I will do what is required as I know I must pay for my mistakes!"
+If I could, I would sit down with my victim's family and try and share how sorry I am, how I have changed and how I wish I could change what happened.
+I am sorry, and I must pay for my actions, if it be with a life in prison or if it be by my life, I will do what is required as I know I must pay for my mistakes!

 Neither that letter nor his teenage daughter's tearful plea not to be made an orphan (her mother had earlier committed suicide) swayed the parole board.
 Fox was sentenced to death, and spent the next 12 years, 7 months, and 16 days on death row at the Southern Ohio Correctional Facility in Lucasville.
 On Wednesday, February 12, 2003, Fox was executed by lethal injection.
 Fox made no statement before he was injected with the deadly chemicals.
 The execution took a total of 13 minutes from the time the first chemical was started until Fox was pronounced dead.